patrickfuchs/buildH/paper/paper.md

 # Background

 Molecular dynamics (MD) simulations of lipids are widely used to understand the complex structure and dynamics of biological or model membranes [@Tieleman1997; @Feller2000; @Lyubartsev2011].
 They are very complementary to biophysical experiments and have thus become important to get insights at the microscopic scale.
 Many of them are performed using all-atom (AA) or united-atom (UA) representations.
 In AA force fields (such as CHARMM36 [@Klauda2010]), all the atoms are considered whereas in UA force fields (such as Berger [@Berger1997]) the aliphatic hydrogen atoms (Hs) are merged to their parent carbon into a larger particule representing a CH, CH2 or CH3 (e.g. a methyl group is represented by a single CH3 particle).
-In simulations of phospholipids, the use of UA representations allows to divide by almost 3 the number of atoms to simulate due to aliphatic chains of the lipids and reduce the computation time.
+In simulations of phospholipids, the use of UA representations allows to divide by almost 3 the number of atoms to simulate because these molecules contain many aliphatic Hs.
+It thus reduces the computational cost without loosing important chemical details.

 MD simulations of lipids are usually validated against experimental data [@Klauda2010] or used to help interpret experiments [@Feller2007].
-One type of experiment which is widely for that is $^2H$ NMR.
+One type of experiment which is often used for that is $^2H$ NMR.
 In this type of experiment, aliphatic Hs atoms are replaced by deuterons. $^2H$ NMR allows one to measure the order parameter of a given C-H bond (where the H is replaced by a deuteron):

 $$S_{CH} = \frac{1}{2} \left \langle 3cos^2(\theta) -1 \right \rangle$$